 Mosquito Types In Tennessee

-These mosquitoes develop in semi-permanent or permanent bodies of water and may not have a simple common name.
-Areas include lakes, ponds and marsh areas.
-Their normal flying range in normally about a mile from the water source.
-They will feed at dusk and into the early evening.
+The Anopheles and related species mosquitoes are in a group called permanent pool mosquitoes.
+These mosquitoes develop in semi-permanent or permanent bodies of water such as lakes, ponds, and marsh areas.
+Permanent pool mosquitoes’ normal flying range is normally about a mile from the water source.
+They tend to feed at dusk and into the early evening.

+The Ochlerotatus, Aedes, and other related species are called floodwater mosquitoes.
+These mosquitoes will lay their eggs in drier areas.
+The eggs then wait for rising waters to come in.
+This can happen with reservoir flooding or heavy rainfall in dry lake beds.
 In some cases, the eggs may have to wait for years to hatch.
-They can develop into adults in 6-7 days.
+Once hatched, they can develop into adults in 6-7 days.
 Some of these mosquito species will fly for miles to get a blood meal.
-They are very aggressive and will bite during all hours of the day but most active at dawn and evening.
+Floodwater mosquitoes are very aggressive and will bite during all hours of the day but most active at dawn and evening

-Some Interesting Tennessee Mosquito Facts
+Interesting Tennessee Mosquito Facts

 - Some mosquito eggs can wait for years to develop into mosquitoes

-- The Asian tiger mosquito may bite multiple times
+- The Asian Tiger mosquito may bite multiple times

-- Mosquitoes can develop in less than a teacup of water.
+- Mosquitoes can develop in less than a teacup of water

 Mosquito Prevention And Solutions